On Typesetting Engines: A Programmer's Perspective

 React-pdf | Yes | No | Yes | Yes |

-Both HTML & CSS and LaTeX.js do not support Knuth Plass line breaking, react-pdf and typst's CJK support is not production ready, hence LaTeX is our only option.
+Both HTML & CSS and LaTeX.js do not support Knuth Plass line breaking, react-pdf and Typst’s CJK support is not production ready, hence LaTeX is our only option.

 In the long run if there’re better choice, it is possible for PPResume to add support for other typesetting engines.

-Last but not least, having fun with polytype (opens in a new tab), a Rosetta stone for typesetting engines.
+Last but not least, having fun with polytype, a Rosetta Stone for typesetting engines.

 Thanks for reading!